StefanIv21/Classification-Algorithms/README.md

 ### Multi-Layer Perceptron (MLP):
   - Implemented using both custom code and the scikit-learn library.
   - Hyperparameters include network architecture, learning rate, and activation functions.

+## The results are documented and compared to determine the most effective approach for each dataset.